barrymoore/cercocarpus/README.rst

-Cercocarpus - A collection of libraries and tools written in Python for hacking data files.
+Cercocarpus - A set of tools written in Python for hacking text data.

 This project has just gotten started, so check back later when something useful has been added :)